-Peter Reid looks back over a glittering 1984-85 season with Everton, which saw him pick up the PFA Players' Player of the Year award.
+Peter Reid looks back on a glittering 1985 with Everton, which saw him named PFA Player of the Year.

 For Everton fans, Peter Reid is a name synonymous with the legendary 1985 campaign - a season yet to be bettered by a Toffees side.